hauptmedia/kafka-http/README.md

 `http.port`                     - Port where the http connector should bind to

-`consumer.zookeeper.connect`    - Specifies a comma seperated list in the form hostname:port where host and port are the host and port of a zookeeper server
+`consumer.zookeeper.connect`    - Comma seperated list in the form hostname:port where host and port are the host and port of a zookeeper server

 `consumer.group.id`             - A string that uniquely identifies the group of consumer processes to which this consumer belongs

 `consumer.topics`               - Comma seperated list of topics where a consumer endpoint should be registered (GET /topic/name)

-`producer.metadata.broker.list` - Specifies a comma seperated list in the form hostname:port where the producer can find a one or more brokers to determine the leader for each topic
+`producer.metadata.broker.list` - Comma seperated list in the form hostname:port where the producer can find a one or more brokers to determine the leader for each topic

 `producer.topics`               - Comma seperated list of topics where a producer endpoint should be registered (POST /topc/name)